 Arriving by plane

-Please note that airfares to and from Chile can get quite pricey when booking shorter than 3 months in advance.
+Please note that airfares to and from Chile can get quite expensive when booking less than three months in advance.
 The nearest airport is La Florida at La Serena.
 There is no public transport to La Silla Observatory, so you will need to rent a car (see below).